viam-devrel/viamcodelabs/site/viamguides/src/control-module/control-module.md

     - Review the class definition within `lamp_alarm.py`
       - It includes the public namespace, module name, and model name that you specified in the module generation prompts (`joyce`, `control-lamp-alarm`, and `lamp-alarm` shown here).
       - It also includes four default class methods `new()`, `validate_config()`, `reconfigure()`, and `do_command()`.
 1.  **Add dependencies**: Add these imports near the top of the file to support our control loop and provide more visibility during debugging.
+If your control logic requires external dependencies, be sure to also update the `requirements.txt` file.

     ```python
     import asyncio